 We study fragmentation of equity trading using a model of imperfect competition among exchanges.
 In the model, increased competition drives down trading fees.
 However, additional arbitrage opportunities arise in fragmented markets, intensifying adverse selection.
-Due to these opposing forces, the effects of fragmentation are context-dependent.
+Due to these opposing forces, the effects of fragmentation are context dependent.
 To empirically investigate the ambiguity in a single context, we estimate key parameters of the model with order-level data for an Australian security.
-At the estimates, the benefits of increased competition are outweighed by the costs of multi-venue arbitrage.
-Compared to the prevailing duopoly, we predict the counterfactual monopoly spread to be 23% lower.
+According to the estimates, the benefits of increased competition are outweighed by the costs of multi-venue arbitrage.
+Compared with the prevailing duopoly, we predict the counterfactual monopoly spread to be 23% lower.

 ASJC Scopus subject areas